luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

+---
+layout: default
+title: Custom Object Detector Training Tutorial
+toc_title: Custom Object Detector Training Demo
+description: Learn how to detect objects of your choice in real time!
+order: 4
+---

+# {{ page.title }}

-# How to train an Object Detector using Mobilenet SSD v2
+# How to train a Custom Object Detector using Mobilenet SSD v2

 If you want to get an idea about how this works before diving right in, run the following Colab Notebook that will train on images included in the repo cloned in the notebook: